 SW3208 measures discharge from the Fish Slough Northeast Spring and is the only surface-water RMP in the Basins.
 The SMC Status (see Section 2.4 for explanation) for SW3208 in Fall 2022 was below the minimum threshold of 0.1 cfs of average daily flow (Table 4).
 No flow at Northeast Spring was recorded from July 2022 through October 2022.
 The only other recorded time Northeast Spring went dry was September 2021.
 Discharge from Northeast Spring has consistently declined since the early 1990s.
-It should be noted that SW3208 flow was above the MT by March 2023.
+Although outside the reporting period of this annual report, SW3208 flow was above the MT by March 2023.